Each entry to the World Habitat Awards goes through a thorough process. We need each entry to demonstrate a number of different factors.

 The first part of the process involves establishing an initial shortlist of around 40 entries who best meet the criteria explained above.
 This may involve asking for more detail and information about your project.

-These 40 entries are then put through further – and more detailed – research and discussion until there are a final group of around ten projects.
+These 40 entries are then put through further – and more detailed – research and discussion until there are a final group of a maximum of ten projects.

-The information we have prepared about each of the final ten projects is sent to our Advisory Group.
+The project summary and references prepared for each of the final ten projects is sent to our Advisory Group.

 Advisory Group members are chosen for their breadth of housing experience across a range of contexts.
 The group scrutinise each project in detail, applying their knowledge, understanding and expertise.

-The Advisory Group recommends a maximum of four projects to be further assessed through an evaluation visit and confirms the Bronze Award winners.
+The Advisory Group recommends a maximum of four projects to be further assessed through an evaluation visit – to decide on the Gold and Silver Award winners – and also confirms the Bronze Award winners.

-Staff and trustees of World Habitat, and members of the Advisory Group visit four projects to gain an actual and direct perspective of their work, approach and impact.
-The evaluation visit includes meeting residents in their homes, and other beneficiaries, partners and stakeholders.
+Staff and trustees of World Habitat, members of the Advisory Group or World Habitat consultants visit four projects to gain an actual and direct perspective of their work, approach and impact.
+The evaluation visit includes meeting residents, and other beneficiaries, partners and stakeholders.

 Feedback is available – on request – to all projects who enter the World Habitat Awards, regardless of the stage reached in the process.